BibhuAsishPanda1925/Analog-IC-Design-internship/content/daily-activity.md

     - -3 dB frequency of the low-pass corner.
   - Measure the peak-to-peak voltage at the output and verify with AC sim results.

+**GITHUB PAGE**
+ - Document the above exercises on a github page with the relevant schematic, plots and analysis.

 ## Day-2